iburzynski/jambhala/README.md

     Om Dzambhala Dzalentraye Svaha!
     ```

-  * Warning messages about "No index state specified" can be disregarded.
   * Some dependencies will need to be built from source, but if you see "building" for certain packages that should be downloadable from a binary cache (particularly GHC, the Linux kernel, and other non-Haskell related dependencies) or if you see any warning such as `warning: ignoring substitute`, this means your binary cache was not set up correctly and Nix is attempting to build packages from source that it should be fetching from a cache.
 Exit with `CTRL + c` and repeat **Step 2**, then try again.
 Make sure to restart the `nix-daemon`!
   * **If you see any HTTP-related errors**, it means the IOG binary cache is non-responsive.
 Wait a bit and try again later.